 This was once a tram depot, but the old depot and warehouses are turned into creative workspaces, clubs and concert halls.
 If you’re into music, better check their calendar to see if there’s a cool concert or party going on during your visit.

 If you say ‘Verkade’ to a Dutch person, he or she will immediately say ‘cookies’.
 And the big Verkadefabriek used to be only a short walk from Den Bosch train station.
-When the production line was moved elsewhere, the historical industrial area was turned into a cultural hotspot.
+When the production line was moved elsewhere, the historically industrial area was turned into a cultural hotspot.
 You can see street art at Verkadefabriek, go to the cinema or have a bite to it.
 I think it’s absolutely lovely, so go have a look.

 Hidden street art